-- Sex and relationship education is provided. - The Culture of the Heart links with our PSHE curriculum and threads through our whole teaching and learning approach. - The pastoral team works with groups of children on developing social skills, emotional resilience and anger control. - Pupils with specific medical needs have Care Plans which are regularly updated by the SENCo - Individual Support Plans are in place to support children with behaviour needs and reviewed regularly.
+- meetings and some will be members of the Trust council. - The pastoral team works with groups of children on developing social skills, emotional resilience and anger support. - Pupils with specific medical needs have Care Plans which are regularly updated by the SENCo - Individual Support Plans are in place to support children with behaviour needs and reviewed regularly.